-The bark was washed with tap water followed by 2-3 washes with distilled water.
-After washing the bark was kept for drying for one day.
+The bark was washed with tap water, followed by 2-3 washes with distilled water.
+After washing, the bark was kept for drying for one day.

-For sterilization media was autoclaved at a pressure of 15 psi for 15 min. at 121o C. Glasswares were washed with a microlabile detergent and were sterilized with dry heat in hot air oven.
-Micropipette tips and distilled water were also sterilized in autoclave.
+For sterilization, media were autoclaved at a pressure of 15 psi for 15 min. at 121o C. Glasswares were washed with a microlabile detergent and was sterilized with dry heat in hot air oven.
+Micropipette tips and distilled water were also sterilized in an autoclave.

 3.2.2 Preparation of media and plating (Agar diffusion method)

-The technique used for assessing antimicrobial activity of cinnamomum extract was Agar diffusion method.
+The technique used for assessing the antimicrobial activity of cinnamomum extract was the Agar diffusion method.
 Nutrient Agar Media at pH 7 was used for growing bacteria.
-Around 15 ml of media was poured in each sterilized petriplates.
-Media was kept for one hour for solidification.
-After solidification of media, wells were created for pouring extract.
-Around 3-4 wells per petriplates were created.
+Around 15 ml of media was poured into each sterilized petriplate.
+The media was kept for one hour for solidification.
+After solidification of the media, wells were created for pouring the extract.
+Around 3-4 wells per petriplate were created.

 3.2.3 Dilution of bacterial broths

 Bacterial cultures of Pseudomonas spp. and E.coli were inoculated in different petriplates.
-The bacterial culture cannot be used pure because it will let a thick undistinguishable growth on media and so very less quantities of strains were obtained by diluting the cultures.
-For preparing 10% dilution 1ml of bacterial strains were dissolved in 9 ml of water.
-Now successive dilutions were done by taking 1 ml of diluted bacterial population from test tube no.1.
-Around 100 µl of bacterial dilution is used for each petriplate.
-Different dilutions are prepared for different types of strains of bacteria for experiment.
-Here dilutions ranging 10-3 to 10-6 were used.
+The bacterial culture cannot be used pure because it will result in a thick, undistinguishable growth on the media, and so very small quantities of strains were obtained by diluting the cultures.
+For preparing a 10% dilution, 1mLof the bacterial strains was dissolved in 9 mL of water.
+Now, successive dilutions were done by taking 1 ml of diluted bacterial population from test tube no.1.
+Around 100 µl of bacterial dilution was used for each petriplate.
+Different dilutions are prepared for different types of strains of bacteria for the experiment.
+Here, dilutions ranging from 10-3 to 10-6 were used.

 3.2.4 Extract preparation and pouring